buildspace/buildspace-projects/Solana_And_Web3/en/Section_2/Resources/m1_setup.md

 </details>

 This might take some time, so don't be alarmed!
-Once you're done installing, you may need to ensure it is in your path by pasting in your terminal `export PATH="/Users/<install_path>/dev/solana"/bin:"$PATH"` and replacing `<install_path>`, then run this to make sure everything is in working order:
+Once you're done installing, you may need to ensure it is in your path by pasting in your terminal `export PATH="< install_path >/dev/solana"/bin:"$PATH"` and replacing `< install_path >`, then run this to make sure everything is in working order:

 ```bash
 solana --version
 ```

-Next thing you'll want to do is run these two commands separately:
+Next thing you'll want to do is run these three commands separately:

 ```bash
 solana config set --url localhost